-Our EVP specialists Chris Dobson and Jim WIlling (pictured to the right) use Digital Voice Recorders for our EVP work.
-We've tried a Sony ICD-b620 and a few RCA models and liked them, but have since decided to go with (1) Olympus VN-4100PC, (1) WS-500M and (2) VN-6200PC.
+Our EVP specialists Chris Dobson and Jim Willing (pictured to the right) use Digital Voice Recorders for our EVP work.
+We've tried a Sony ICD-b620 and a few RCA models and liked them, but have since decided to go with (1) VN-4100PC, (1) WS-500M, (2) VN-6200PC and (2) WS-600S recorders, all from Olympus.
 We experiment from time to time with analog recorders and external microphones.
 When it comes time to review our recordings, Lights Out relies on Audacity and Sony Sound Forge Audio Studio for audio work.

 During our investigations, our teams need to stay in touch in different parts of the buildings we investigate.
 To serve these needs, we use (4) Motorola Talkabout FV150 two-way radios.